School Program

 Five practices, five learnings

-Walk through the dry forest
+Hike through the tropical dry forest

-Planting a native tree
+Tree planting of a native tree

 Wildlife monitoring